Trippin' (Push Push song)

-"Trippin'" is the debut single from New Zealand rock band Push Push.
+"Trippin" is the debut single of New Zealand rock band Push Push.
 The song was also recorded around the same time by Auckland punk stalwarts "The Warners" (1984–1995) and appeared on the Crazy Horses single released by Wildside Records.
-"Trippin'" reached number one in New Zealand for six weeks and peaked at number 25 in Australia.
+"Trippin" reached number one in New Zealand for six weeks and peaked at number 25 in Australia.

 Music video

 The music video is a performance video directed by Chris Mauger.
 It won Best Music Video at the 1992 New Zealand Music Awards.